-CpG 1018 Inventories, net
+CpG 1018 adjuvant Inventories, net

 Inventory is stated at the lower of cost or estimated net realizable value, on a FIFO basis.
 We primarily use actual costs to determine our cost basis for inventories.
 Our assessment of market value requires the use of estimates regarding the net realizable value of our inventory balances, including an assessment of excess or obsolete inventory.
 We determine excess or obsolete inventory based on multiple factors, including an estimate of the future demand for our products, product expiration dates and current sales levels.
 Our assumptions of future demand for our products are inherently uncertain and if we were to change any of these judgments or estimates, it could cause a material increase or decrease in the amount of inventory reserves that we report in a particular period.
-For the three and six months ended June 30, 2022 and 2021, there were no inventory reserves recognized.
+For the three and nine months ended September 30, 2021, there were no inventory reserves recognized.
+For the three and nine months ended September 30, 2022, we recorded \$14.5 million of inventory write-off to cost of sales - product, in connection with the first amendment of the Clover Supply Agreement (See Note 6).